 Tenacious and curious, I am always digging deeper, researching more, and asking the right questions.
 My persistence ensures that no stone is left unturned, which allows me to uncover innovative ways to approach a case in the advocacy of my clients.

 Alfred Carry is Of Counsel in the Commercial Litigation practice group.
-Based in our Washington, D.C. office, Alfred regularly defends credit card issuers, lenders, and servicers against a variety of consumer finance-based claims, including under the Fair Credit Reporting Act (FCRA), the Fair Debt Collection Practices Act (FDCPA), the Telephone Consumer Protection Act (TCPA), and the Real Estate Settlement Practices Act (RESPA).
+Based in our Washington, D.C. office, Alfred regularly defends financial institutions, credit card issuers, lenders, and servicers against a variety of consumer finance-based claims, including under the Fair Credit Reporting Act (FCRA), the Fair Debt Collection Practices Act (FDCPA), the Telephone Consumer Protection Act (TCPA), and the Real Estate Settlement Practices Act (RESPA).

-In addition, he has represented owners and general contractors in construction defect cases involving design and workmanship issues, contract matters, payment and performance bond claims, and mechanics liens.
-He also has extensive experience representing white collar/government investigations clients, including senior executives of publicly-traded companies, foreign agents, top universities, and White House and federal agency officials.
-He has helped lead clients through internal investigations, subpoenaed congressional and federal grand jury testimony, highly-publicized prosecutions as well as allegations of fraud and securities law violations, and international media attention.
+In addition, Alfred has extensive experience representing white collar/government investigations clients, including corporations, senior executives of publicly-traded companies, foreign agents, top universities, ambassadors, and White House or federal agency officials.
+In this work, he has helped lead clients through internal investigations, subpoenaed congressional and federal grand jury testimony, or highly-publicized prosecutions brought by the Department of Justice, U.S. Attorney’s Offices, Securities and Exchange Commission, and other enforcement agencies.
+He has also represented clients in cases with international media attention under the Foreign Agent Registrations Act (FARA) and related statutes, as well as matters involving complex allegations of fraud, qui tam claims under the False Claims Act (FCA), and securities law violations.

 Alfred brings the full spectrum of legal skills to his work, and is especially gifted as a strategist, in high-profile and intricate situations.
 He is comfortable advising clients whose cases involve the national media and very visible political issues.